Coronavirus Laws: Is Sex Work Banned?

 1. Do I have to wear a face mask when indoors?

 Yes, masks are still mandatory in some indoor settings, including on public transport and when taking share rides like Uber.
-The main business settings where you must wear a mask are indoor shopping centres and other large stores.
+Masks are no longer required in indoor shopping centres or other large stores.

 2. Are face masks still required inside brothels and strip clubs?